YujiaWei2020/YujiaWei2020.github.io/content/authors/admin/_index.md

 ## About Me

-Hello, I'm a Research Fellow in Multiphysics at Cranfield University's School of Aerospace, Transport and Manufacturing (SATM).
-My research background is in Fluid Structure Interaction and computational fluid dynamics, with years of experience using OpenFOAM.
+Hello, I'm a Senior CFD-AI Engineer at Severn Trent Water, building production-grade physics-informed AI platforms for engineering simulation.
+My background spans Fluid Structure Interaction, computational fluid dynamics (OpenFOAM), and deep learning, with a PhD from the University of Strathclyde and postdoctoral research at Cranfield University in collaboration with Airbus Digital.

-Recently, I've become interested in AI-driven fluid dynamics, which is now the focus of my work.
-This portfolio showcases my ongoing research, recent publications, tutorials, and blog posts and funding applications.
-If you are interested about my work, do not hesitate to contact!
+I also develop AI4CFD, the first open-source CFD-AI module for FreeCAD, making physics-informed AI accessible to the broader engineering community.
+This portfolio showcases my projects, publications, and open-source contributions.
+Feel free to get in touch!